Goal Setting for Moms

 You’ve got this mama!

-So, what are some awesome goals to set in 2020?
+So, what are some awesome goals to set this year?

 Here are some examples of goals for mom!